skolchin/gbr/README.md

 ## Changelog

+26/09/2019:

+* Now it is possible to define exact board area for recognition.
+This allows to take off board labels and stuff outside the board
+* New ImagePanel and ImageMask classses containing all the code to display images and area masks.
+UI modules adopted to support them.

 22/09/2019:

 * Line/edges detection completelly rewritten to simplify the code.
 HoughLinesP detection is now optional and runs only if threshold/minlen params set.